oriuminc/pantzbot/MYPLANET.md

 - This repo doesn't contain the hubot codebase, but the `packages.json` file pulls in that codebase, among other things.

+- Hubot scripts can live in a couple of places:

-- Community scripts are already pulled in as a package via `package.json`, so we just need to enable them in `hubot-scripts.json`.
+  1. **Community scripts** are already pulled in via the `hubot-scripts` dep in `package.json`, so we just need to enable them in `hubot-scripts.json`.

-- Custom scripts can be placed as `scripts/*.coffee`.
+  2. **Custom scripts** can be placed as `scripts/*.coffee`.
 Unlike community scripts, these do not need to be enabled via `hubot-scripts.json`.

-- A few scripts come with the actual hubot package (rather than the community scripts package) and are also pulled in via `package.json`.
+  3. A few scripts come with the actual `hubot` package (rather than the community scripts package) and so these **default scripts** are included with that package.
 We treat them a little like custom scripts, and load them by symlinking them into our `scripts/` directory.

+  4. **Package scripts** are actually external packages, which can be pulled in via inclusion in `packages.json`.
+They are the recommended type of script, as they can have their own dependencies pulled in automatically from *their* `package.json`.

 - You can test pantzbot locally by running it like this: